luckybc2021/WeExpressIt/README.md

 # WeExpressIt App

-This repository contains a .NET 8 Blazor WebAssembly application created to demonstrate and test the capabilities of the VUI (Vietnam User Interfaces) Razor library.
+This repository contains a .NET 8 Blazor WebAssembly application created to document, demonstrate and test the capabilities of the VUI (Vietnam User Interfaces) Razor library.

 ## About VUI